 Miles College is strong financially, and in 2006 purchased a new 41-acres campus adjacent to the existing campus.
 Previously “landlocked,” this acquisition enabled Miles to double the land size of the College.
 Miles College is centrally and ideally located.
 The City of Birmingham lies at the cross points of I-20, I-65, I-59, I-22 (Old U.S. Highway 78), linking the cities of Atlanta, Georgia; Jackson, Mississippi; Memphis, Tennessee; New Orleans, Louisiana, Huntsville, Alabama; and Montgomery, Alabama, all of which have major HBCU institutions and a large number of majority colleges and universities.
 Furthermore, the majority of HBCUs are located in the South; and the state of Alabama, which has 15 HBCUs, leads all other states in terms of the number of HBCUs within its boundaries.

 Miles College Organizational Chart

-Miles College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Miles College.
+Miles College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
+Questions about the accreditation of Miles College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).